 Prize Money for Race of Champions-Finals

-01.01.2020 | Bill Madsen
+02.08.2021 | Bill Madsen

 Race of Champions-Finals

-The Championship Races will qualify racers for the finals.
+The Championship Races qualify racers for the finals.
 To qualify, participants must be among the top 32 male and 32 female racers based on NASTAR Team Points.
-Team Points are handicapped within age and gender groups so younger and older racers have an opportunity to qualify for the finals and compete for the overall win.
+Team Points are handicapped within age and gender groups so younger and older racers have an equal opportunity to qualify for the finals and compete for the overall win.

 For example; if racer (A) has a 20 handicap and competes against racer (B) with a 5 handicap, racer (A) would get a 15% head start before racer (B) gets the green light.
 The two competitors race to the finish line and the first racer to cross the finish line wins.
 The finish time differential between the two racers is announced and the winner returns to the start to compete in the next level of the bracket.
-The final four male and female racers compete for the overall win and cash prizes in the championship final and third/fourth place in the small final.
+The final four male and female racers compete for the overall win and cash prizes.

 * Prize Money Breakdown

-1st Place: $1,000.00
+1st Place: $750.00

-2nd Place: $750.00
+2nd Place: $500.00

-3rd Place: $500.00
+3rd Place: $250.00

-4th Place: $250.00
+2nd Place: $250.00